Afcon: Baxter names Bafana starting line-ups vs Ghana | Goal.com

 Dean Furman will play alongside Kamohelo Mokotjo in midfield with Thulani Serero and Thembikosi Lorch playing as attacking midfielders behind both Tau and Lebo Mothiba.

-Bafana had been struggling to get friendly matches for the Afcon tournament, and perhaps the reason why Baxter decided to name two separate starting line-ups to give everyone a chance.
+Bafana have been struggling to secure friendly matches for the Afcon finals, and perhaps the reason why Baxter decided to name two separate starting line-ups is to give everyone a chance.

 The second team includes the likes of Ronwen Williams, Hlompho Kekana and Tiyani Mabunda, with only two European-based players in it.